kuroiarashi/hello-godot/README.md

 # hello-godot
-Following Brackeys tutorial - How to make a Video Game in Godot
+Following Brackeys tutorial: How to make a Video Game - Godot Beginner Tutorial